-Hierarchical to: Dependencies: No other components FDP_ACC.1 Subset access control; fulfilled by FDP_ACC.1/TRM FMT_MSA.3 Static attribute initialization FDP_ACF.1.1 /TRM The TSF shall enforce the Access Control SFP to objects based on the following: Subjects: a.
-Terminal, b.
-BIS-PACE c.
-Extended Inspection System, 2.
-Objects: a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.COM and EF.SOD of the logical travel document b. data in EF.DG3 of the logical travel document c. data in EF.DG4 of the logical travel document d.
-All TOE intrinsic secret cryptographic keys stored in the travel document 3.
-Security attributes: a.
-PACE authentication ,
+Hierarchical to: No other components

+Dependencies: FDP_ACC.1 Subset access control; fulfilled by FDP_ACC.1/TRM

+FMT_MSA.3 Static attribute initialization

+FDP_ACF.1.1The TSF shall enforce the Access Control SFP to objects based on the following:/TRM1.Subjects:

+- a.
+Terminal, - b.
+BIS-PACE - c.
+Extended Inspection System, - 2.
+Objects: - a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, - EF.COM and EF.SOD of the logical travel document - b. data in EF.DG3 of the logical travel document - c. data in EF.DG4 of the logical travel document - d.
+All TOE intrinsic secret cryptographic keys stored in the travel document - 3.
+Security attributes: - a.
+PACE authentication , - b.
-- b.
 Terminal Authentication v.1 - c.
-Authorization of the Terminal. - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:A BIS-PACE is allowed to read data objects from FDP_ACF.1.1/TRM according to [ICAO-TR-SAC],after a successful PACE authentication as required by FIA_UAU.1/PACE. - FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - 1.
+Authorization of the Terminal. - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: A BIS-PACE is allowed to read data objects from FDP_ACF.1.1/TRM according to [ICAO-TR-SAC], after a successful PACE authentication as required by FIA_UAU.1/PACE. - FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - 1.
 Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to gemalto [×] Reference D1278599 Release (Printed copy not controlle version before using) 1.1p ed: verify the Classification Level Public Pages 92 use any data stored on the travel document.

-- 3. Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - 4.
+Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - 4.
 Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP_ACF.1.1/TRM. - 5.
 Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM. - 6.
 Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4